mhavill/Melbourne-tech-guilds/Development/technical-decisions.md

 * **Reinventing wheels** - Event calendars, user management, etc. all need to be built or integrated
 * **Bus factor risk** - If your lead developer leaves, who maintains it?

-## My Recommendation for Melbourne Tech Guilds:
+## My Recommendation for Melbourne Tech Guilds

 ### **Start with WordPress, Plan for Evolution**